SBC-Utrecht/pytom-match-pick/docs/index.md

 # pytom-match-pick: GPU template matching for cryo-ET

-GPU template matching, originally developed in [PyTom](https://github.com/SBC-Utrecht/PyTom), as a standalone python package that can be run from the command line.
+GPU template matching, originally developed in [PyTom](https://github. com/SBC-Utrecht/PyTom), as a standalone python package that is run from the command line.

 ![cover_image](images/tomo200528_100_illustration.png)